Chaszor/Emucoach-MoP-website/README.md

 * [ ] SOAP enabled and tested (optional)
 * [ ] Playtime cron scheduled (optional)
 * [ ] `downloads/` populated and checksums added (optional)

-If you need this tailored to your exact DB names or a custom in‑game currency, note the details and we’ll provide a patched `config.php`/pages.